Our Habitas Bacalar

 - The lagoon is truly special; the setting affords uninterrupted views across the water and the limestone shores that were home to some of the earliest life forms on the planet

-- Sustainability is paramount.
-The restaurant Siete is world-class and uses only locally sourced ingredients, as does the spa
+- The restaurant Siete uses only locally sourced ingredients, as does the spa, yet it all still feels totally luxurious

-- A fabulous place to digitally detox (TVs are banned, guests encouraged to ditch their phones and laptops); so turn off, and tune in to the environment, and to your own well-being
+- A fabulous place to digitally detox (WiFi is little patchy anyway); turn off and tune in to the environment, and to your own well-being

 Lows